roy-ganz/toql/book/src/5-query-language/5-selections.md

 # Selections

 A typical query selects a lot of fields.
-Instead of writing out a long list of fields, predefined field lists can be [mapped](../3-api/9-selections.md)
+Instead of writing out a long list of fields, predefined field lists can be [mapped](../3-api/9-selections.md).

-The list can then be selected with a `$` and the selection name.
+The list can then be selected with a `$` followed by the selection name.

 ```toql
 $mySelection, $otherSelection